JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 ```
 </div>

-The first one takes a `char *` as a UTF-8 string and turns it into String.
+The first takes a `char *` as an UTF-8 string and turns it into a String.
 The second function does the same but for wide, UTF-16 strings.